Who We Are

-Officially formed on March 31, 1960 in Wisconsin, USA, today the international community of cognitive psychologists recognize the Psychonomic Society as the preeminent society for the experimental study of cognition.
-Since it was formed nearly 60 years ago, the Society has grown to over 4,100 scientists.
+The international community of cognitive psychologists recognizes the Psychonomic Society as the preeminent society for the experimental study of cognition.
+Since it was formed nearly 60 years ago, the Society has grown to over 4,300 scientists.

-As members of the Society, we achieve our objectives by hosting meetings around the world, publishing seven world-class, peer-reviewed journals, disseminating our research to the press and public, honoring the contributions by top scientists, and funding workshops and symposia that advance our knowledge and understanding.
+We achieve our objectives by hosting meetings around the world, publishing seven world-class, peer-reviewed journals, disseminating our research to the press and public, honoring the contributions by top scientists, and funding workshops and symposia that advance knowledge and understanding.

 The Society works closely with other societies that focus on allied fields of research.
 We also support US-based advocacy for research funding by working in partnership with the Federation of Associations in Brain and Behavioral Sciences (FABBS).

 The mission of the Psychonomic Society is to foster the science of cognition through the advancement and communication of basic research in experimental psychology and allied sciences.
-It achieves this goal through two main mechanisms: (1) an annual meeting devoted to the presentation of scientific papers; and (2) the publication of scholarly journals in a variety of domains relating to cognition.
+We achieve this goal through two main mechanisms: (1) an Annual Meeting devoted to the presentation of scientific papers, and (2) the publication of scholarly journals in a variety of domains related to cognition.

-The Society's Governing Board (GB) realized that new income not only gave it an incredible opportunity but also a grave responsibility to decide which exciting opportunities to take on.
+The Society's Governing Board (GB) realized that new income not only gave it an incredible opportunity, but also a grave responsibility to decide which new exciting opportunities to pursue.
 They wanted to consider which of these efforts would allow the Society to move forward in the best way.
-They also saw the need to invest financially not only in the future stability of the Society but also in its meeting, journals and its members and their research - the reason it exists in the first place.
+They also saw the need to invest financially not only in the future stability of the Society but also in its meeting, journals, and its members and their research - the reason the Society was formed in the first place.

-To help them make the right decisions about future directions, the Governing Board first undertook an assessment of where the Society stood at present and what its goals should be for the future.
-They wanted to make sure the Psychonomic Society retains the qualities that is members value and yet is nimble enough to change with the times.
-A strategic planning process was used to chart a course for the Society for the next decade.
-That process was grounded first in the Society's mission and membership and an expression of who we work for and with those elements are articulated below, followed by an overview of the planning process, the issues it raised, and the strategic priorities, goals and strategies that the Society will focus on over the next ten years.
-See our strategic plan here.
+To help them make the right decisions about future direction, the Governing Board first undertook an assessment of where the Society stood and what its goals should be for the future.
+They wanted to ensure the Psychonomic Society retained the qualities its members valued while remaining nimble enough to change with the times.
+A strategic plan was developed to articulate the Society's priorities, goals, and strategies for the next decade.